department-of-veterans-affairs/vets-website/content/pages/disability-benefits/index.md

     description: Get started with a disability claim.
   - url: /disability-benefits/track-claims/
     title: Check Claim Status
-    description: Track the status of your disability claim
+    description: Track the status of your disability claim.
   - url: /disability-benefits/conditions/
     title: Conditions
     description: Discover which illnesses or injuries qualify you for benefits.